-Consumer Protections Under The Federal No Surprises Act
+Consumer Protection Under The Federal No Surprises Act

-The Federal No Surprises Act protects consumers from surprise medical bills and makes it easier for consumers to understand the costs of health care services before they get a service.
+The Federal No Surprises Act protects you from surprise medical bills and makes it easier for you to understand the costs of health care services before you get a service.
 You may receive a surprise bill when you see a health care provider that is not in your health plan’s network (an out-of-network provider).
 Under these new protections, you only have to pay your in-network copayment, coinsurance, or deductible for emergency services or when you receive a surprise bill.
 Health care providers should not bill you for any additional amounts.
-The new protections start January 1, 2022.
+The new protections started January 1, 2022.

-Most New Yorkers already have many consumer protections from surprise medical bills if they or their employer bought health insurance in New York.
+Most New Yorkers already have protection from surprise medical bills if they or their employer bought health insurance in New York.
 If you or your employer purchased health insurance outside of New York, you should speak to your insurer about protections specific to that state.
 Also, you may have different protections if your employer self-funds its employees’ health insurance.
-(Check your health plan identification card (ID card).
-If you don’t see the phrase “fully insured coverage,” New York protections probably do not apply to your coverage.
-See section below titled, “Protections for Consumers Who Have Self-Funded Employer Coverage.”)

 Below is more information on your New York protections and how some of your protections may have changed because of the No Surprises Act.

 Protections from Bills for Emergency Services and Surprise Bills

 You are protected from surprise bills when you are treated by an out-of-network doctor at an in-network hospital or ambulatory surgical center.
 These protections are increasing and will now include all providers, and not just doctors.